 Platform administrators can access an admin interface where they can set up, manage and configure the projects; and use the activity manager to view and respond to posts submitted to the platform.
 They can also set whether a project is visible to everyone or only certain groups of participants using the access rights and manual groups functionalities.

 Proposals are a separate page on the platform where people can submit their own ideas and initiatives.
 Instead of following the structured call for input of a participation project, it allows people to set their own agenda of what topics and issues they would like to discuss and bring attention to.
 To provide some transparency and accountability to the process, platform administrators commit to take a specific action (such as a formal deliberation of the proposal or providing an official response) once the submissions have gained enough support.
 You can define how many votes a submission must receive and a timeline for that vote threshold to be met (for instance, 100 votes in 30 days).
 Once that threshold is met, you’ll be alerted via email to take the next steps.

 With the exception of taking embedded surveys, visitors need to register/log-in to take any actions on the platform (submitting an idea, voting, commenting, etc.).
 This helps to ensure legitimacy and accountability amongst the participants.
-Platform administrators can invite people to register on the platform, as well as send them emails from the platform.
+Platform administrators can invite people to register on the platform.
 The ‘User’ tab in the admin interface also allows you to see and manage people who have registered on the platform.

 You can also set up your platform so that participants can log in with either their Facebook or Google credentials.

 - Configure your platform - add in your organisation name, logo, colours, description etc. to display on the platform

 - Set up your projects - create new engagement opportunities, add images, descriptions and configure the project phases

 - Invite participants - bring people on board, invite them to register and participate

 - Manage your projects - respond to ideas, inputs and comments, and update project phases with new information